Buroni/vocabin-old/README.md

 - [x] Standardise all POS filters to only accept verbs, nouns, adverbs, interjections and adjectives across all languages.
 - [x] Detect and filter non-words from text.
 - [ ] Export vocabulary as Cloze cards with the sentence in which each word was found.
-- [ ] Add Portuguese, Danish and Polish.
+- [ ] Add Portuguese, Danish and Swahili.
 - [ ] Change word frequency detector to use <a href="https://en.wikipedia.org/wiki/Tf%E2%80%93idf" target="_blank">tf–idf</a> instead of raw counts.

 ## Resources